NCD-RisC/Code-standardisation/README.md

 * crude_by_country_bothsex
 * crude_by_group_bothsex

-### Utilities
-* read_country_list
-Read the list of countries with region information and setting factor levels so that regions/super-regions appear in certain orders

 ## 6. Making figures
 * `0.1 Region Superregion palette.R`
-Returns named vector with NCD-RisC standard regional and super-regional colours
+Returns named vector with NCD-RisC standard regional and super-regional colours, and setting factor levels so that regions/super-regions appear in certain orders

-#### Mapping functions `new map function.R`
+#### World maps `new map function.R`
 * `map_function`
 Plot a map with values stored in `colour_val` using either user-defined or built-in colour schemes, with NCD-RisC layout (including dots for small countries) and density
 Example available in `example\example_make_maps.R`
 * `get_change_scale`
 Returns a colour scale for change which makes zero white-ish and have symetric shades of colours in both directions

+#### Circular bars - to do

+#### Hexagon maps - to do

+#### Long bars with country names on two sides - to do